| Related

 by Ritchie's family, Bob, Connie, Irma and Mario.

-of blues artist Roger Connelly.
+website of blues band, Roger Connelly Blues Merchants.
 I worked with Roger

 in a band in the late 70s.
 He recorded one of my songs,